joshuamorris3/namecheap-ddns-update/README.md

 ./namecheap-ddns-update -d example.com -s "abc,xyz" -i 127.0.0.1
 ```
 ### I don't know my public IP
-This example would update the IP address to the callers public IP address, for the two A records abc and xyz under the domain example.com e.g. abc.mydomain.com and xyz.example.com.
+This example runs every hour (1h) to update the IP address to the callers public IP address, for the two A records abc and xyz under the domain example.com e.g. abc.mydomain.com and xyz.example.com.
 This is useful when you sit behind an IP address that can change e.g. home internet service provider who dynamically assigns you a public IP address
 ```
-./namecheap-ddns-update -d example.com -s "abc,xyz"
+./namecheap-ddns-update -d example.com -s "abc,xyz" -t 1h
 ```